sjp117/PPSAC/README.md

 This repository contains my codes for working throught the book "Programming, Problem Solving, and Abstraction with C" (Moffat, 2013).
 Each source files are either numbered by the exercise number from each chapter or with their own names from the case studies from the chapters.
+I did skip some exercises, so those source codes are missing.

 I followed along the COMP1917: Higher Computing (2008) Lecture by Richard Buckland from UNSW.
 A [playlist](https://youtube.com/playlist?list=PL6B940F08B9773B9F) of the lecture is avalible on the UNSW eLearning channel on YouTube.